jmn8718/telegram-bot-trader/README.md

 ### Development

-For development, this project uses `typescript` and `ts-node-dev` for reload of the file changes.
+For development, this project uses `typescript` and `nodemon` for reload of the file changes.

-Run `npm start` to run the project on development mode.
+Run `npm watch` to run the project on development mode.

 ## Build